Tagrand/makers-cloud-engineering-exercise/README.md

   - [x] Deploy up the site on AWS

 V3: You can see previous (all ratings) on another page, previous ratings
+  - [x] Second page with all previous ratings shown

 V4: (Extras) Make it stylish, to look like the FT
   - [ ] Add Origimi style